-Big time boxers sign contracts with networks that produce and distribute pay-per-view telecasts across the globe.
-With Mayweather under contract with Showtime and Pacquiao dealing with HBO it seemed unlikely the two would ever get a deal done.
+Big-time boxers sign contracts with networks that produce and distribute pay-per-view telecasts across the globe.
+With Mayweather under contract with Showtime and Pacquiao dealing with HBO, it seemed unlikely the two would ever get a deal done.
 Boxers rarely fight across network lines.
 The last time it happened—for a Lennox Lewis vs. Mike Tyson matchup—was nearly 15 years ago.
 But the pressure to make the dream fight a reality before it was too late finally forced the two networks to come together for a joint pay-per-view event that could net upwards of $100 per television set.
-In professional boxing’s tangled web of promoters, television networks and lax top-down structure it’s a wonder the business-side of boxing didn’t demolish all hopes of the dream bout.
+In professional boxing’s tangled web of promoters, television networks, and lax top-down structure, it’s a wonder the business side of boxing didn’t demolish all hopes of the dream bout.

-Fans go on-and-on about the beauty and timelessness of sports—the tradition, the pageantry, the suspense and the youthful exuberance are all on display.
-Analysts discuss the technical intricacies and stories—pitch framing, route trees, glorious dynasties and bitter rivals.
+Fans go on and on about the beauty and timelessness of sports—the tradition, the pageantry, the suspense, and the youthful exuberance are all on display.
+Analysts discuss the technical intricacies and stories—pitch framing, route trees, glorious dynasties, and bitter rivals.
 Players and coaches revel in the minute details—hard screens, crisp line changes, arching corner kicks.
-But owners, television executives, agents, lawyers and promoters deal with professional sports behind the curtain.
-Someone has to manage the facts-and-figures, the ratings and the dollars-and-cents that make it all worth watching.
+But owners, television executives, agents, lawyers, and promoters deal with professional sports behind the curtain.
+Someone has to manage the facts and figures, the ratings, and the dollars and cents that make it all worth watching.
 And somebody has to pick up the phone, engage in debate and find the compromise that makes both sides a little happy and a little frustrated.

 Mayweather vs. Pacquiao isn’t happening because people hoped it to be so—fans have been after this fight for well over a decade with no result.
 The MGM Grand in Las Vegas will be filled on May 2nd because high-ranking HBO and Showtime executives met face-to-face earlier this year.
 The biggest fight of the twenty-first century is happening because the two fighters talked during, and again after, a late January Heat-Bucks game in Miami.
-And because of hours-and-hours of closed-door meetings the world will witness a fight for the ages.
+And because of hours and hours of closed-door meetings, the world will witness a fight for the ages.
 Business matters in sports.
 Look at it another way, business helps make sports matter.